How to Use Split-Screen in Minecraft

 Minecraft Splitscreen Requirements

 As briefly mentioned, you’ll need a console and a TV screen with 720p or higher.
 Also, you need to set the video resolution of your console to match the TV.
-This process is relatively easy to do; go to your console’s settings and work your way to the display options.
-PS3, PS4, Xbox 360, Xbox One, and Switch usually set the resolution automatically when using HDMI, although previous manual adjustments may cause an issue that requires manual reconfiguration.
+This process is relatively easy to do.
+Go to your console’s settings and work your way to the display options.
+PS3, PS4, PS5, Xbox 360, Xbox One, Xbox Series S/X, and Switch usually automatically set the resolution when using HDMI, although previous manual adjustments may cause an issue requiring manual reconfiguration.

 - Connect the console to the TV with an HDMI or component cable, then launch Minecraft.